Gunmen kill 9 motorcycle riders in southern Philippines

 “Such senseless violent acts have no place in a progressive society, especially at a time when people are in the grip of a pandemic,” they said in a statement.

-The proliferation of large number of unlicensed firearms and other weapons, weak law enforcement in many rural areas and the presence of insurgent groups and powerful clans with private armies have combined to foster violence in the heartland of the south and outlying island provinces.
-The region is homeland of minority Muslims in the largely Roman Catholic nation.
+The proliferation of large numbers of unlicensed firearms and other weapons, weak law enforcement in many rural areas and the presence of insurgent groups and powerful clans with private armies have combined to foster violence in the heartland of the southern Philippines and outlying island provinces.
+The region is the homeland of minority Muslims in the largely Roman Catholic nation.

-Last Monday, two militant women detonated powerful bombs in separate suicide attacks that killed 15 people, including many soldiers, and wounded more than 70 others in southern Jolo town in Sulu province in the worst extremist attack in the country so far this year.
+Last Monday, two militant women detonated powerful bombs in separate suicide attacks that killed 15 people, including eight soldiers and a police commando, and wounded more than 70 others in southern Jolo town in Sulu province in the worst extremist attack in the country so far this year.

+President Rodrigo Duterte flew to Jolo on Sunday under heavy security to meet the blast victims and their families.

-The military blamed an Abu Sayyaf extremist commander, Mundi Sawadjaan, for plotting the midday suicide attacks, which also killed the two attackers, who the military said were Filipino widows of Abu Sayyaf militants.
-Government forces have been deployed to hunt down Sawadjaan in the militants’ jungle encampments in Sulu.
+The military blamed an Abu Sayyaf extremist commander, Mundi Sawadjaan, for plotting the midday suicide bombings, which also killed the two attackers.
+The attackers were local widows of Abu Sayyaf militants, according to the military, in what could be the first known suicide attacks by Filipino women extremists if their identities can be confirmed.

+Army scout rangers battled about 30 Abu Sayyaf militants Saturday in the mountain jungles off Sulu’s Patikul town in clashes that killed a soldier and wounded seven others.
+Sawadjaan was believed to be with the militants but was not among the two who were killed in the fighting, regional military commander Maj.
+Gen. Corleto Vinluan told reporters.